Jain art: Iconography of tirthankaras

 A tirthankara or Jina is represented either seated in lotus position (Padmasana) or standing in the meditation Khadgasana (Kayotsarga) posture.
 This latter, which is similar to the military standing at attention is a difficult posture to hold for a long period, and has the attraction to Jains that it reduces to the minimum the amount of the body in contact with the earth, and so posing a risk to the sentient creatures living in or on it.
 If seated, they are usually depicted seated with their legs crossed in front, the toes of one foot resting close upon the knee of the other, and the right hand lying over the left in the lap.

 Tirthanakar images do not have distinctive facial features, clothing or (mostly) hair-styles, and are differentiated on the basis of the symbol or emblem (Lanchhana) belonging to each tirthanakar except Parshvanatha.
 Statues of Parshvanath have a snake crown on the head.
 The first Tirthankara Rishabha can be identified by the locks of hair falling on his shoulders.
 Sometimes Suparshvanath is shown with a small snake-hood.
 The symbols are marked in the centre or in the corner of the pedestal of the statue.
-The sects of Jainism Digambara and Śvetāmbara have different depictions of idols.
-Digambara images are naked without any ornamentation, whereas Śvetāmbara ones may be clothed and in worship may be decorated with temporary ornaments.
+The Digambara and the Śvetāmbara traditions have different iconography of idols.
+Digambara images are naked without any ornamentation, whereas Śvetāmbara ones may or may not be clothed and in worship may be decorated with temporary ornaments.
 The images are often marked with Srivatsa on the chest and Tilaka on the forehead.
 Srivatsa is one of the ashtamangala (auspicious symbols).
 It can look somewhat like a fleur-de-lis, an endless knot, a flower or diamond-shaped symbol.

 The bodies of tirthanakar statues are exceptionally consistent throughout the over 2,000 years of the historical record.
 The bodies are rather slight, with very wide shoulders and a narrow waist.
 Even more than is usual in Indian sculpture, the depiction takes relatively little interest in the accurate depiction of the underlying musculature and bones, but is interested in the modelling of the outer surfaces as broad swelling forms.
-The ears are extremely elongated, suggesting the heavy earrings the figures wore in their early lives before they took the path to enlightenment, when most were wealthy if not royal.
+The ears are extremely elongated, suggesting the heavy earrings the figures wore in their early lives before they took the path to enlightenment, when all were royal.

 Sculptures with four tirthanakars, or their heads, facing in four directions, are not uncommon in early sculpture, but unlike the comparable Hindu images, these represent four different tirthanakars, not four aspects of the same deity.
 Multiple extra arms are avoided in tirthanakar images, though their attendants or guardians may have them.